Proportional Fairness in Obnoxious Facility Location: Proof of Theorem

 \section{Proof of Theorem~\ref{thm: 2-UFS UW}}

-\begin{customthm}{\ref{thm: 2-UFS UW}} The price of $2-$UFS for utilitarian welfare is 2, and this bound is tight. \end{customthm} \begin{proof} Similar to the proof of Theorem~\ref{thm: 2-IFS UW}, we suppose without loss of generality that the optimal facility location is $0$ and define a sufficiently small $\epsilon>0$.
+\begin{customthm}{\ref{thm: 2-UFS UW}} The price of $2-$UFS for utilitarian welfare is 2, and this bound is tight. \end{customthm} \begin{proof} The lower bound example in the proof of Theorem~\ref{thm: 2-IFS UW} implies that the price of $2-$UFS for UW is also at least $2$.
+It remains to prove the upper bound.

+Similar to the proof of Theorem~\ref{thm: 2-IFS UW}, we suppose without loss of generality that the optimal facility location is $0$ and define a sufficiently small $\epsilon>0$.
 We also divide the proof into two cases: